dandehoon/jwtd/README.md

 ## How to Use

 2.  **Use the tool:**
+    You can provide the JWT token in two ways:

+    ### Method 1: Command-line argument (Direct)

+    Pass the JWT token directly as a command-line argument:

+    ```bash
+    jwtd "your.jwt.token"
+    ```

+    The tool accepts tokens in various formats:

+    ```bash
+    # Standard JWT token
+    jwtd "your.jwt.token"

+    # With Bearer prefix
+    jwtd "Bearer your.jwt.token"

+    # With any custom prefix, extra spaces, or newlines
+    jwtd "  JWT   your.jwt.token  "
+    ```

+    ### Method 2: Pipe input (Standard input)

-    Pipe the JWT into the program via standard input.
+    Pipe the JWT into the program via standard input:

     ```bash
     echo "your.jwt.token" | jwtd